 By the end of the course you will have a basic knowledge of the ideas and principles of forest gardening as well as understanding some of the techniques necessary to put the theory into practice.

 This course is for anyone who believes that we need to find ways to care for ourselves, for each other and for the Earth.
 If you are interested in learning how to make more sustainable, regenerative decisions in your life, if you want to understand more about Permaculture and see some of its inspiring and innovative applications, then this course is for you.
-This two day course will provide you with an introduction to the methods and core concepts of Forest garden design.

 Although Permaculture is most commonly thought about in connection with gardening and farming, its principles, ethics and design methods can be adapted and used in each individual's own work, interests and home to bring about a more harmonious and sustainable lifestyle.
 Permaculture offers a perspective on all aspects of building a sustainable future.
 It encourages us to use our individual skills, knowledge and interests, whilst drawing on traditional wisdom, science and our innate ability to observe and learn from the world around us.